 The necessary expenses of a student while at College need not exceed the following estimates.
 As a rule, the less pocket money allowed by parents or guardians the better it is for the pupil.
 When supplies are kept short, the opportunity for contracting vicious habits is correspondingly diminished.
 Students should be allowed by their parents to create no debts.
-All monies intended for the use of the students should be deposited with a member of the Faculty.

-For appointees occupying a room in the dormitory, and boarding in the common mess, the necessary expenses are as
+For appointees occupying a room in the dormitory, and boarding in the common mess, the necessary expenses are as follows: